 Of course not.

-It’s clear Pascal and Rudin lack respect for the black man who just happens to be the President of the United States, and to be fair, I know they’re not alone.
+It’s clear Pascal and Rudin lack respect for any black man, let alone one who just happens to be the President of the United States.
+To be fair, I know they’re not alone.
 Just look at how little coverage this aspect of the story is being given in comparison had such a dialogue occurred amongst Republicans.